paige-lee/prostate_cancer_eqtls/README.md

 ### 4. Using matrix eQTL

-My code for this part accidentally got deleted.
+My code for this part unfortunately accidentally got deleted.
 I made a script that incorporates the files from the previous steps to pass through the matrix eQTL function.
 Then, I made a bash script that executes the R script and submit it as a job to the queue of the computing cluster.